Headshot of Ryan Donovan, a white man in his early 4os with short light brown hair.

 Ryan Donovan is Assistant Professor of Theater Studies at Duke University.

-He is a co-founder and vice-president of the International Society for the Study of Musicals.
+He is President and founder (along with Jessica Sternfeld and Elizabeth L. Wollman) of the International Society for the Study of Musicals.

-Ryan has appeared on NPR’s The Takeaway, WNYC’s Morning Edition, several podcasts, and been interviewed by the New York Times, the LA Times and Teen Vogue.
+Ryan has appeared on NPR’s The Takeaway, WNYC’s Morning Edition, numerous podcasts, and been interviewed by the New York Times, the LA Times, and Teen Vogue, among others.

 ryan.donovan at duke.edu